FormidableLabs/react-swipeable/migration.md

 ### Swipeable component examples

 You should be able to recreate all `≤Swipeable>` use cases with the `useSwipeable` hook.
+If you find you're unable please reach out via an issue and we'll explore other possibilities.

 Notes:
 - `nodeName` can be handled by directly changing your custom `Swipeable`'s returned element